 The City of Madison has entered into a development agreement with Dane County Data Exchange, LLC.
 The agreement guarantees that Dane County Data Exchange, LLC shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
 The guarantee obligation shall terminate when the City of Madison has collected from the tax increment generated from the District or been paid under this agreement the full amount of the project costs of not less than \$225,000.
+This obligation was met in 2019.

-NOTES TO FINANCIAL STATEMENTS As of December 31, 2018 and From the Date of Creation Through December 31, 2018
+NOTES TO FINANCIAL STATEMENTS As of December 31, 2019 and From the Date of Creation Through December 31, 2019